TuxVinyards/qqX/README.md

 Lots available at the qqX wiki pages [here](https://github.com/TuxVinyards/qqX/wiki/FAQs-and-Help)

-And the Quickemu general forum and chat is available at <https://discord.gg/sNmz3uw>
+For Quickemu problems, there is a general chat forum at <https://discord.gg/sNmz3uw>

 ## Release notes